per1234/arduino-ci-script/CONTRIBUTING.md

 - Search [existing pull requests and issues](https://github.com/per1234/arduino-ci-script/pulls?q=) to make sure the change hasn't already been proposed.
 - Comment your code.
 The focus of Arduino is learning so it's best to be a bit more thorough about documenting code.
 - Follow the formatting conventions used throughout the rest of the project.
 Remove all trailing whitespace.
+- If appropriate, add or update tests in the [.travis.yml file](https://github.com/per1234/arduino-ci-script/blob/master/.travis.yml).
 - Update the [documentation](https://github.com/per1234/arduino-ci-script/blob/master/README.md) if your changes require it.
 This should be done in the same commit as the change.
 - **All commits must be atomic**.
 This means that the commit completely accomplishes a single task.
 Each commit should result in fully functional code.
 Multiple tasks should not be combined in a single commit.
 For more information please read http://www.freshconsulting.com/atomic-commits.
 - Commit messages: Use the [imperative mood](http://chris.beams.io/posts/git-commit/#imperative) in the commit title.
 Completely explain the purpose of the commit.
 Please read http://chris.beams.io/posts/git-commit for more tips on writing good commit messages.